Nathaniel Pitcher

 Pitcher was born in Litchfield, Connecticut, and raised in Sandy Hill, New York (Hudson Falls).
 He was educated in Sandy Hill, studied law, was admitted to the bar, and became an attorney.
 He became active in politics as a Democratic-Republican, and served in local offices including town supervisor and justice of the peace.
 He served in the New York State Assembly, as probate court judge of Washington County, and as a federal tax assessor during the War of 1812.
 He was also a longtime veteran of the New York Militia; he served during the War of 1812, and after the war he commanded a brigade with the rank of brigadier general.

-From 1819 to 1823, Pitcher was a member of the United States House of Representatives.
-In 1826, he was elected Lieutenant Governor of New York.
-He served in 1827 and early 1828, and succeeded to the governorship after the February 1828 death of DeWitt Clinton.
-He served out the rest of Clinton's term, and left office after Martin Van Buren became governor in January 1829.
-In 1830, Pitcher was again elected to Congress, and he served one term, 1831 to 1833.

-Pitcher died in Sandy Hill on May 25, 1836, and was buried at Baker Cemetery in Hudson Falls.
+Pitcher served in the United States House of Representatives from 1819 to 1823.
+He became lieutenant governor in 1827, and he succeeded to the governorship in 1828, following the death of DeWitt Clinton.
+He was succeeded as governor by Martin Van Buren.
+Pitcher served another term in the U.S. House from 1831 to 1833.
+He died in Sandy Hill on May 25, 1836 and was buried at Baker Cemetery in Hudson Falls.